 Pharming attacks are typically widespread, where a hacker sends the same email to a multitude of recipients and waits to see which recipients take the bait.)
 Spear phishing attacks are onslaughts that are cleverly researched and that target an individuals’ weaknesses or Achilles heel (so to speak).
 With the advent of social media, people’s interests are publicly available to everyone for consumption.
 This makes the hacker’s task extremely easy when engineering a crafty spear-phishing attack.
 Whaling is a specific form of phishing that’s targeted at high-profile business executives, manager, and the like.
 It’s different from ordinary phishing in that with whaling, the emails or web pages serving the scam take on a more official or serious look and are usually targeting someone in particular.
 Examples of each attack are thoroughly explained in this module.

 The greatest risk that individuals pose to organisations, is falling prey to ransomware attacks.
 These can be executed by hackers, physically or via attachments by email.
-Hackers will typically leave USB sticks, containing a few viral executable files, lying around the organization.
-Once launched and executed, the virus takes all the system files and encrypts them to the point that they are no longer recognizable, as shown in the image alongside.
+Hackers will typically leave USB sticks, containing a few viral executable files, lying around the organisation.
+Once launched and executed, the virus takes all the system files and encrypts them to the point that they are no longer recognizable.
 The hacker then requests payment in a currency (bitcoins) to receive a code to restore the files.
 This module explains the travesties that many organisations have suffered by falling victim to this kind of social engineering attack and also provides advice on how to protect against it.

 Paying attention to physical security is extremely important in keeping your organisation secure.
 This module covers topics such as a clean board and desk policy, dumpster diving and upholding physical security controls within the organisation.